cloudesk-top/issues/README.md

-This repo is an issue tracker for cloudesk.top
+This repo is an issue tracker for https://cloudesk.top

 # Feature apps